cache117/RSWikiTranscriber/README.md

 Once you have installed Alt1, follow these steps to add this app to it:

-To use the Wiki's hosted version:
+To use the Wiki's hosted version (Note: Because of some yet-unresolved cloudflare issues, you may not be able to add the app from this location and will need to host it locally):

 1. Open [this link](https://chisel.weirdgloop.org/gazproj/alt1/transcribe/index.html)
 2. Click the link to open the app in Alt1